Cappuccinuo/LeetCode/Binary Search/74. Search a 2D Matrix/README.md

 Algorithm:

-From the bottom row, using binary search.
-If the row[0] is larger than target, we can skip.
+The most fast way to solve the problem is start from left corner.
+When current num is larger than target, we can move to the upper row.
+Otherwise we can move to the next column.

+Another solution is using binary search, this way we need to traverse from 0 to m * n - 1, notice that current value is equal to matrix\[mid / n][mid % n]